Anglo-Saxon, Norse & Celtic

 Visit How to Apply for full details and a timeline of the application process.
 We welcome applicants from all backgrounds and school types, all over the world.
 If you're applying from outside the UK, please read our international students section.

-Taking History and English is helpful.
+Although there are no required subjects, taking History and English is helpful.
 If you plan to choose any language papers here, it’s a good idea to take a foreign language (such as French, German, Latin or another) at A-level, IB Higher or equivalent to test your linguistic ability.

 After we receive your application, we ask you to send us two essays you feel accurately reflect your abilities and interests.
 These should be work written during the normal course of your studies and already marked by a teacher.
 We recommend you keep a copies for your own reference as we may discuss them at interview.